zikula-modules/MultiHook/README.md

 Hints for implementing your own needles:

 - A needle class name should be suffixed by `Needle` and located in the `ModuleRoot/Needle/` directory.
 This is not mandatory but a recommended convention.
-- Needle classes need to implement `\Zikula\Common\MultiHook\NeedleInterface`.
+- Needle classes need to implement `\Zikula\ExtensionsModule\ModuleInterface\MultiHook\NeedleInterface`.
 - Ideally use some caching mechanism in order to avoid consecutive database queries.
 Have a look at existing needles to learn more about the idea.
-- As an example the Content module includes the [PageNeedle](https://github.com/zikula-modules/Content/tree/master/src/modules/Zikula/ContentModule/Needle).
+- As an example the Content module includes the [PageNeedle](https://github.com/zikula-modules/Content/tree/master/modules/Zikula/ContentModule/Needle).

 <a name="changelog" />